 Ruby on Rails

 Rails can be installed as a Ruby gem.
-However, the following prerequisites must be installed beforehand:
+However, the following must be installed beforehand:

-- Ruby version 2.7.0 or later, but preferably the latest version.
+- Ruby version 2.7.0 or later (preferably the latest version).

-- SQLite3 is the default database used on Rails.
+- SQLite3 is the default database for Rails.

 Help with installing these prerequisites can be found in “Getting Started with Rails”.